 An intrusion detection system provides protection against unauthorized access to the barracks.
-The system is monitored 24 hours a day by DPS and a contract alarm monitoring service.
+The system is monitored 24 hours a day by DPS under the Security Guard contract.
 The intrusion detection system is active 24 hours a day, seven days a week, except for the Plebe Indoctrination period and certain special occasions.
-Incoming Plebes have not yet been issued cards so the card access system is deactivated during Indoctrination from 5 a.m. (when the Plebe day starts) to 11 p.m. (when the Plebes need to have "lights out").
+Incoming Plebes have not yet been issued access cards so the card access system is deactivated during Indoctrination from 5 a.m. (when the Plebe day starts) to 11 p.m. (when the Plebes need to have "lights out").
 On certain special occasions, such as Acceptance Day and Parents Weekend, the card access system is deactivated during the day so that family and friends can visit with their Plebe or Midshipman.

-In Academic Year 2015-2016, the Academy plans to add three to four fixed position surveillance cameras in the hallways on each floor of the barracks buildings.
+In an ongoing security upgrade, the Academy is installing three to four fixed position surveillance cameras in the hallways on each floor of the barracks buildings.
 The cameras will have a playback capability enabling DPS to conduct forensic screening.
+The fiber optic cable and hardware for the barracks cameras are being installed with a completion date of November 2016.